WICG/origin-agent-cluster/README.md

 The proposal here is to make the `document.domain` setter do nothing (perhaps emitting a console warning) when used.
 Throwing an exception would be more semantically correct: it is unable to do the operation you are requesting.

 However, throwing would pose a potential migration burden for sites.
 Measurements from Chrome show that the `document.domain` setter is widely used ([~12% of page views](https://chromestatus.com/metrics/feature/timeline/popularity/739)), but only has an effect a smaller percentage of the time ([~0.28%](https://chromestatus.com/metrics/feature/timeline/popularity/2543) + [~0.52%](https://chromestatus.com/metrics/feature/timeline/popularity/2544) of page views).
 If we made it throw, then all of that 12% would need to update their code before they could take advantage of origin isolation.
 By making it do nothing, we instead confine the migration cost to the <1%.

+### `window.originIsolationRestricted`

+The `window.originIsolationRestricted` getter can feel a bit redundant.
+After all, the web developer should know whether origin isolation applies: they set the header themselves!

+However, as explained [above](#specification-plan), the `Origin-Isolation` header cannot always be respected.
+If a web developer has configured their server inconsistently, or if they are in the middle of changing their server configuration, other same-origin documents in the browsing context group might have different values for the header, and the overriding consistency requirement would then take over.
+Thus, `window.originIsolationRestricted` gives runtime insight into whether isolation succeeded, which can be useful for reporting, or for detecting misconfigurations.

+Finally, there are some subtleties around what this getter should return in various edge cases.
+As indicated by the name, it's currently designed to return true only if origin isolation causes _restrictions_ to occur.
+This means that it doesn't exist in workers, where the concept isn't applicable.
+And this means that it returns `false` for pages with opaque origins, or whose origin is an IP address or is in the public suffix list, because for those cases [the page's site is the same as its origin](https://html.spec.whatwg.org/#obtain-a-site).

+This was discussed in more detail in [#24](https://github.com/WICG/origin-isolation/issues/24), which contemplated other alternatives that give different answers in those edge cases (such as a `self.originIsolated` boolean that returned whether the surrounding agent cluster was origin-keyed or not).
+Ultimately we decided that whether or not origin isolation causes any restrictions was the most valuable signal for web developers.

 ## Adjacent work